13 Top-Rated Ski Resorts in Italy, 2024/25

 Italy's Val D'Aosta region northwest of Milan offers an experience that is on almost every skier's life list: skiing over the ridge-top international border between Italy and Switzerland, just under the peak of the Alps' most iconic mountain — the Matterhorn.

-The jumbled resort town of Breuil-Cervinia on the Italian side is not nearly as pretty as Zermatt on the Swiss side, but its setting is unmatched, under a sheer south face of the mountain, whose profile is just as distinctive from this angle.
+The jumbled resort town of Breuil-Cervinia on the Italian side is not nearly as pretty as Zermatt on the Swiss side, but its setting and mountain scenery are unmatched, under a sheer south face of the mountain, whose profile is just as distinctive from this angle.

 Board the lift right from Breuil-Cervinia's center to ski the Matterhorn's 350-kilometer trail system, which connects the two countries and three resort towns.
 Lifts reach an altitude of more than 3,500 meters at Piccolo Cervino (Little Matterhorn — the Matterhorn is called Cervino by Italians), making Breuil-Cervinia one of the top ski areas in Europe for high-altitude snow dependability.